dag0310/todo/README.md

 License
 =======

-This software is distributed under the GNU General Public Licence version 3 (GPL v3).
+This software is distributed under the GNU General Public License version 3 (GPL v3).